Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          data SHOULD be short-lived,
          terminating as soon as the data of a fragment is sent.
-     11. The POST request uses a [=POST_URL=] to the basepath of the publishing point at the media processing entity and SHOULD use an additional relative path when posting different streams and fragments, for example, to signal the stream or fragment name.
+     11. The POST request uses a [=POST_URL=] to the basepath of the publishing point at the [=Receiving entity=] and SHOULD use an additional relative path when posting different streams and fragments, for example, to signal the stream or fragment name.
      12. Both the [=Ingest source=] and [=Receiving entity=] MUST support IPv4 and IPv6 transport.
-     13. The [=Ingest source=] SHOULD use a timeout in order of segment duration (1-6 seconds) for establishing the
+     13. The [=Ingest source=] SHOULD use a timeout in order of segment duration (1-6 seconds) for establishing the TCP connection.
-         TCP connection.
 If an attempt to establish the connection takes longer than the timeout, abort the operation and try again.
      14. The [=Ingest source=] SHOULD resend [=Objects=] for which a